 Buy or rent Gentleman Jim

 James “Gentlemen Jim” Corbett fought Peter Courtney in 6 one-minute rounds at Thomas Edison’s Black Maria studio.
-This small piece of Round 1 is all that remains and is the oldest surviving footage of a sport being filmed.
+One small piece of Round 1 is all that remains and is the oldest surviving footage of a sport being filmed.